John A. Gotti: Leadership of the Gambino crime family

 According to federal prosecutors, Gotti was inducted into the Gambino crime family on Christmas Eve 1988.
 According to fellow mobster Michael DiLeonardo who was initiated the same night, Gravano held the ceremony to keep Gotti from being accused of nepotism.
-He was named a caporegime (captain) in 1990, and is believed to be the youngest capo in the Gambino family's history.
+He was named a caporegime (captain) in 1990, and is believed to be the youngest captain in the Gambino family's history.

 In April 1992, his father, John J. Gotti, received a life sentence for racketeering and related offenses.
-His father asserted his prerogative to retain his title as boss until his death or retirement, with his brother Peter and his son Gotti Jr. relaying orders on his behalf.
+His father asserted his right to retain his title as boss until his death or retirement, with his brother Peter, as well as Gotti Jr., relaying orders on his behalf.

 Remembering how his father had been brought down by FBI bugs, Gotti adopted a more secretive way of doing business.
 He discussed mob business mainly through "walk-talks," or conversations held while walking alongside trusted captains.
 He also tried to pose as a legitimate businessman.
-However, several of his button men didn't think much of him, thinking he was incompetent.
+However, several of his button men didn't think much of him, regarding him as incompetent.
 He was not nearly as good a negotiator as his father had been, and the Gambinos lost out on several disputes with the other families.
 The Genovese family was so unimpressed with Gotti that it refused to deal with him at all.
 In 1995, Charles Carneglia and John Alite were involved in a major conspiracy to murder Gotti.

-In a 1997 search of the basement of a property owned by Gotti, the FBI found a typed list of the names of the "made" members of his organization, as well as $348,700 in cash, a list of the guests who attended his wedding, along with the dollar amount of their wedding gifts (totaling more than $350,000), and two handguns.
+In a 1997 search of the basement of a property owned by Gotti, the FBI found a typed list of the names of the made members of his organization, as well as $348,700 in cash, a list of the guests who attended his wedding, along with the dollar amount of their wedding gifts (totaling more than $350,000), as well as two handguns.
 Also found was a list of several men who were inducted into other families in 1991 and 1992; a longstanding rule in the New York Mafia calls for prospective members to be vetted by the other families before being inducted.
 However, normally these lists are destroyed almost as soon as the inductions take place.
 The discovery enraged Gotti's father as well as the other bosses, since it put dozens of other mafiosi at risk of government scrutiny.
 The episode earned him the nickname "Dumbfella" in the New York media.